 1. Conflicts From Sending Pull Requests in GitHub

 In this scenario, I deliberately created a merge conflict (it's harder than you might think!) with two separate feature branches.
-Both feature branches (I'm calling them section1 and section2) branched off from the same master branch but got merged back to the master branch via pull requests at different times.
+Both feature branches (I'm calling them section1 and section2) branched off from the same controller branch but got merged back to the controller branch via pull requests at different times.
 As you might expect, the pull request that got merged first had no issue.
 But when I tried to merge the second pull request, I got a merge conflict.